 Sighted students help us make the world a more accessible place by guiding and describing the sights to our blind travellers.
-This unique travel experience has been life-changing for both students and visually impaired travellers and combines with curriculum requirements such as CAS and D of E.
+Futhermore, our life-changing experiences naturally combine with curriculum requirements such as CAS.

 Travel is more than just the seeing of sights, and when we start looking with our other senses, the world becomes more alive.
 That’s how Traveleyes is changing the way we see the world.

 Growing up, I was always passionate about travel.
 But as a young boy, doctors broke the news to my parents that I would become permanently blind.

 By the age of 19 I had lost 95% of my sight.
 Yet I knew that beyond the mist that surrounded me, was a world just waiting to be discovered.
 I launched Traveleyes in 2004, with the determination to make the world a more accessible place for blind and visually impaired people, experiencing the world with all 5 of our senses.

 Soon after this, my Father met a teacher from the Victoria Shanghai Academy (VSA), Hong Kong, in a restaurant in Glasgow.
 Being the proud father that he was, it wasn’t long until the conversation led to Traveleyes and the idea to combine school trips with the Traveleyes experience was born.

 Our first trip to Prague and Vienna in 2013 saw 20 students from VSA guiding 6 visually impaired travellers, Traveleyes received the highest rated feedback and we now lead school trips for schools all over the world.